Intro

 Final Thoughts

 All the light sticks suggested above are top notch in the industry.
-They are all new 2022 models and come with a hefty price tag.
+They are all either 2023-24 models and come with a hefty price tag.

 Leave a comment below to let us know if you’ve tried and/or recommend these sticks.